jasonrichdarmawan/angular-firebase-authentication-across-subdomains/README.md

-# How to deploy
+# How to do manual deployment

+Note: GitHub Actions will do automatic deployment when there is a change in specific folder.

+For example, if there is a new commit on folder `projects/account`, it will re-deploy the account site.

 ## Account

 1. build with `$ npx ng build --project account`
-2. deploy with `$ npx firebase-tools deploy --only hosting:account-topoint`
+2. deploy with `$ npx firebase-tools deploy --only hosting:account`

 ## Experiences

 1. build with `$ npx ng build --project experiences`
-2. deploy with `$ npx firebase-tools deploy --only hosting:experiences-topoint`
+2. deploy with `$ npx firebase-tools deploy --only hosting:experiences`

 ## Checkout

 1. build with `$ npx ng build --project checkout`
-2. deploy with `$ npx firebase-tools deploy --only hosting:checkout-topoint`
+2. deploy with `$ npx firebase-tools deploy --only hosting:checkout`

 # AngularFirebaseAuthenticationAcrossSubdomains